 October 2026

-• Apex Boos & Paddles (October 2026): Marquardt-Miles Park, Arvada.
+- Apex Boos & Paddles (October 2026): Marquardt-Miles Park, Arvada.
 Halloween-themed fall tournament.
-Dates TBD.
+Dates TBD—check apexprd.org.

 Recent Tournament Results

-Colorado Powerball Amateur Championships (March 20-22, 2026): Zero Zero Two in Fort Collins hosted 234 players in this PPA Tour-powered state championship.
-Winners qualify for the 2026 Worlds Championship in Dallas.
-Skill levels 3.0 to 5.0 across multiple age divisions.
+Colorado Powerball Amateur Championships (March 20-22, 2026): Zero Zero Two in Fort Collins hosted 234 players in this PPA Tour-powered state championship, with skill levels from 3.0 to 5.0 across multiple age divisions.

 Types of Tournaments